 - Lie on your back with your knees slightly bent, or with your legs straight if you prefer.

-- At the top of the movement, reach for your toes, performing a brief hamstring stretch.
+- At the top of the movement, reach for your toes to perform a brief hamstring stretch.

 - Return to the starting position slowly.